stevencombs/retrocombs.github.io/_drafts/2020-11-15-plus4-chapter6-beginning-basic.md

 ```
 **💾 On Disk:** `06 R&N`

 Normally, each `PRINT` statement will automatically move the cursor to the next line.
-The `;` will overide and print the next line next to the previous line as shown in the example below:
+The `;` will override and print the line next to the previous line as shown in the example below:

 ```basic
 200 ?
 "THESE TWO SENTENCE PARTS WILL BE ";